Better detect vulnerabilities with linguistics-inspired exploit testing

 The US military uses countless commodity IT products, such as printers, PCs, and mobile phones.
 These devices’ components are often built overseas and delivered to the military with little oversight, creating a significant risk of exploitable vulnerabilities.

-Under DARPA’s VET program, we developed HAMLET to address this risk.
+Under DARPA’s Vetting Commodity IT Software and Firmware (VET) program, we developed HAMLET to address this risk.
 The HAMLET tool analyzes potential vulnerabilities in firmware and other low-level software in IT products to objectively quantify the risks.
 HAMLET then uses this quantification to create highly optimized test plans to rule out risk as efficiently as possible.

 “Military IT products are vulnerable to adversary cyberattacks; it’s a known industry problem with no easy answer.
 However, our HAMLET tool helps quantify risks objectively.
 Our current research into security assessments will be invaluable for the military.”

-Under VET, Charles River developed the How to Avoid Malice Using Linguistics-Inspired Exploit Testing (HAMLET) tool.
+Under VET, Charles River developed the HAMLET tool.
 HAMLET identifies potential vulnerabilities, then objectively quantifies the risks.
 The tool applies advanced analysis techniques adapted from linguistics to represent the attack space and optimize test plans.

 The HAMLET tool addresses three key components of the VET program: